 Inflate your new tyre according to the manufacturer.
 Check the psi with a gauge and not with the pump.
 Often the pump’s gauge is off.

 Most club car wheels need to inflate to 20 psi.
-This depends on the brand and type of tyre though.
+The amount of pressure required depends on the brand and type of tyre.

 Mounting the New Tyre

 Slide your new wheel onto the lug studs.
 Make sure the treads are facing the right direction.
 Manufacturers design the tread to work in a specific direction.
 Replace the nuts and tighten them with your hands.